Goal

-- preparation of a basic set of tools for working with containers for the Windows system based on WSL2 and Docker Desktop.
+- Prepare a basic toolset for working with containers on Windows using WSL2 and Docker Desktop.

-- use this procedure only if you have a current Windows 10 or newer operating system.
+- Use this procedure if you have a current Windows 10 system.

-- Windows 10, version 2004 or higher.
-The build number must be 19041+.
-If your version of Windows does not fit, Windows Update or this guide can help.
-You can find out the exact version with the
+- Windows 10, version 2004 or later (build 19041+).
+If your version is older, use Windows Update or this manual install guide.
+Check your exact version with

 | Ubuntu on WSL2 | | Docker Engine |